sonobeacon/Android-SonoNet-SDK/README.md

 control = new SonoNet.Control.Builder(this)
                 .withContentView(contentView)   /* optional */
-                .withMenu()                     /* optional - integration is only possible in conjunction with contentView */ .isDebugging()                  /* optional */
+                .withMenu(true)                     /* optional - integration is only possible in conjunction with contentView */
+                .isDebugging(true)                  /* optional */
-                .notifyMe()                     /* optional - if you want to be notified when you enter predefined geographical regions */
+                .notifyMe(true)                     /* optional - if you want to be notified when you enter predefined geographical regions */
                 .build();
 ```